ebube-tech/streamfairs/README.md

 19:30 pm: I started this project by deciding the name of this software would be "Streamfairs" and creating the Repo on Github.

+21: 00 pm:
+I set up the development environments and servers.
+Configure cloud infrastructure (if not already in place).

+22:00 pm: Setup user registration and login.

+23:00 pm: Implement user profile creation and customization.

+00:00 am: Begin integration of social media sign-up.